 Students follow the OCR specification.

 The course is examined at the end of Year 13 through 3 unit examinations, each lasting 2 hours and being 33.3% of the total grade.

 Year 12 Law topics

-- Tort law - the law of negligence and nuisance, remedies and defences.
+• Tort law - the law of negligence and nuisance, vicarious liability, occupier’s liability, remedies and defences.

-Catch up sessions are available for students on Tuesday and Thursday evenings from 3-4pm in L30.
+Catch up sessions are available for Year 12 students on Wednesday evenings from 3-4pm.